In this article you'll learn how you create your account and to set up your production workflow in a few easy clicks.

 Before you can use Limecraft Flow, you’ll have to activate your Limecraft user profile.
 Either you have to accept the invitation of your producer or commissioning editor, or you have to activate a new account yourself.
 Activating your personal account is free and only takes a minute!

 To do so, head over to https://platform.limecraft.com/#auth/signup and fill in a username, password and your e-mail.
 Shortly afterwards, you’ll receive a mail with a link to activate your account.
 That’s it, you are done!

 A Flow production is the project in which you collaborate with team members on media, stories, screenplays and transcripts.
 To create your first production, hit Create Production on the dashboard.

 Note: the free plan comes with one free production.
 If this is not your first production and you are still on the free plan, you will be asked to upgrade.

 Choose a descriptive title for your production.
-If you want, you can also choose an image for your production.
+If you want, you can also choose an image.

 Don’t forget to use the update button to save your changes.
 You will be taken to your production library once the changes are saved.
 Now it’s time to add some material!